 The Richmond District After School Collaborative offers an on-site fee-based program for 100 students.
 The program provides homework help, tutoring, art activities, and organized games and sports.
 The program is currently open to students in kindergarten to fifth grade, and operates Monday through Friday from 2:40 pm to 6:00 pm.

-The Jewish Community Center sends a bus to pick up students for their programs, and is open to families of all cultures and backgrounds.
+The Jewish Community Center of San Francisco sends a bus to pick up students for their programs, and is open to families of all cultures and backgrounds.

 Parents are our students' first teachers and play a vital role at our school.
 The Paren Teacher Association meets monthly to plan for school-wide events, fundraisers, after-school programs, and to help coordinate parent volunteer efforts at our school.
 Parent volunteers assist in classrooms, the school office, the library, and the schoolyard during lunch recess.
 Parents are an integral part of the Peabody community.